 Sandy beaches.

-Located in the south of the island, this pebble beach is very popular for its turquoise water and its privileged location: caves, diving and snorkeling, view of Comino and Blue Lagoon.
+Down in the south of the island, this pebble beach is very popular for its turquoise water and its handy location, with caves, diving and snorkelling, and a view of Comino and the Blue Lagoon.

 Ta Cenc cliffs

-Ta Cenc cliffs are over 130 meters high and offer an exceptional view.
-They are accessible on foot and are located south of Victoria, in the village of Sannat.
+The Ta Cenc cliffs rise over 130 metres high and give you a wonderful view.
+You can reach them on foot, and they sit south of Victoria, in the village of Sannat.